RA-Company/ctd/README.md

 StatisticsRating retrieves a list of statistic ratings from the Chat2Desk API.
 It uses the APIStatisticsRating method to fetch the ratings and handles errors.
 If the response status is not "success", it returns nil.
-It returns a pointer to a slice of StatisticsRating, which contains the ratings.
+It returns a slice of StatisticsRating, which contains the ratings.

 Parameters:
   - ctx: The context for the request, allowing for cancellation and timeouts.